Frankie J. Galasso

-Frankie J. Galasso is an American musician and actor.
+Frankie J. Galasso (born January 24, 1985) is an American musician and actor.
 He is best known as a member of the boy band Dream Street.

 Early life

 Galasso was born Frank Jonathan Galasso on January 24, 1985 in New York City to Lisa (née Cicero) and Francesco Galasso and attended Salesian High School in New Rochelle, New York, and Five Towns College in Dix Hills.

 Career

 Galasso's career began in 1995 when he starred as Mickey Canetti in Hudson Street.
 In 1997, he played the role of Andrew Kempster in the movie Jungle 2 Jungle as well as being cast in the stage musical, Oliver! at North Shore Music Theatre in Beverly, Massachusetts.
 He provided the singing voice of Christopher Robin in Pooh's Grand Adventure: The Search for Christopher Robin (1997), A Winnie the Pooh Thanksgiving (1998), and Winnie the Pooh: A Valentine for You (1999).

 Originally named 'Boy Wonder' (a name borrowed from the nickname of comic book character Robin from the Batman comics and films), Dream Street was put together by music producers Louis Baldonieri and Brian Lukow in 1999.
 Greg Raposo along with Chris Trousdale were already a shoo-ins for the Dream Street auditions since they were the original members of 'Boy Wonder'.
 After casting two-hundred boys, Galasso along with Jesse McCartney and Matt Ballinger joined the group.

 Their eponymous debut album was released on July 10, 2001.
 It was certified Gold in the US by the RIAA peaking No. 1 on Billboards Independent Albums chart and at No. 37 on the Billboard 200.
 The songs, "It Happens Every Time" and "I Say Yeah" were frequently played on Radio Disney.
 The boys soon made appearances to perform on various talk shows and television events including Maury and Ricki Lake.

 While the rising success of Dream Street was growing, tensions between the music producers and the boys' parents also arise.
 This led to a lawsuit that would force the members to disband in 2002.
 The final Dream Street release was the soundtrack album to the 2002 film The Biggest Fan, which starred Trousdale.
 Galasso has appeared as himself in the film as well.